 Christmas time for me used to be a logistical nightmare when it came to food.
-I have little willpower at the best of times and until I went low-carb back in 2013, I didn’t appreciate just how many of the usual Christmas dishes I could replicate with my own low-carb twist.
-I have always been a foodie and adore good food, so I made it my mission to create recipes I could enjoy without having to a) spend time calculating the carbs and b) injecting a whole vial of insulin (exaggeration of course, but you get my gist).
+I have little willpower at the best of times.
+Until I went low-carb back in 2013, I didn’t appreciate just how many of the usual Christmas dishes I could replicate with my own low-carb twist.
+I have always been a foodie and adore good food.
+Therefore, I made it my mission to create recipes I could enjoy without having to a) spend time calculating the carbs and b) injecting a whole vial of insulin.
+Exaggeration of course, but you get my gist.

 As a type one diabetic, we have insulin.
 That precious substance that keeps us alive and allows us to regulate our blood sugars as best we can.
 However, for years I used my insulin as a freedom pass to basically eat and drink what ever I wanted.
 Leaving me with a higher HBA1C, overweight, without regular periods (all symptoms of insulin resistance), and generally not feeling well (even thought, at the time, I thought I felt fine).
 I was on a blood sugar rollercoaster constantly.
 I lived by what the dieticians had told me to eat “high carb, low fat”, “enjoy everything in moderation”, “enjoy treats”…..because at the end of the day “you can eat what ever you want as you have insulin”.
 True.
 But, the information, food, drink and attitude was quite literally poisoning me.